Chinmayamission/CFF/docs/payment/paymentInfo/recurring.md

 ## Tracking recurring payment status
 We currently do not have a way to track whether a user has cancelled their subscription.
 This is a todo.
 Each time the payment comes in, the AMOUNT_PAID increases.

-Confirmation emails are sent when recurring payments are received, even if PAID is not true (if the user is still PARTIALLY PAID).
+Confirmation emails are sent when recurring payments are received, even if PAID is not true (if the user is still PARTLY PAID).